SheikhSahil-SDE/MCA_NEW/FINAL_YEAR/Project_ideas/idea_04.md

 **Trigger**: Amazon SQS.<br>
 **Threshold**: "If there are more than 10 messages in the queue, spin up a new pod."<br>

-Scale to Zero: If the queue is empty, terminate all pods to save resources.
+**Scale to Zero**: If the queue is empty, terminate all pods to save resources.

 # Phase 5: Solving the "Exactly-Once" Challenge
 To address your key challenge, you must implement Idempotency.<br>